 Yuki, Batu Bolong Beach, p. +62 821 4509 9706; Open daily from 11am.

 From the same trailblazing names of Bali’s Mexicola Group, star chef Steven Skelly and drinks gurus Denny Bakiev and Jordy Outra have once again created culinary magic with Uni Restaurant & Bar – an innovative Japanese-inspired showstopper in buzzing Berawa.
 This sophisticated and design-savvy ‘casual fine diner’ comes with eclectic artwork lining the walls and an amalgamation of Asian inspiration and contemporary techniques on the menu.
-Expect locally sourced seafood and farm-fresh produce, used to create standout signatures like the pork, ginger and shiso gyoza, or the roasted Barramundi with beetroot, watercress, lentils and shiraz reduction.
+Expect locally sourced seafood and farm-fresh produce, used to create standout signatures like the Spanner crab and avocado cream gazpacho, or the BBQ Snapper with fermented carrot, almond butter, sherry vinegar and saffron.
 Top tip: graze through the a la carte menu or go all out with the tasting menu, best shared and paired with the experimental cocktails, sake and natural wines.

 Love Ling-Ling’s in Seminyak?
 We have good news: Chow Chow is Ling-Ling’s little sister, bringing its contemporary Asian fusion cuisine to Canggu.
 The quirky kitchen team dishes up everything from Wagyu wasabi tacos and tom yum fried rice, to weird-and-wonderful rolls like the Fist of Unicorn; a magical combo of rendang and tagliatelle.
 Wash it all down with epic cocktails, like the Japanese pomelo margarita rimmed with chilli lime salt, or the Lemongrass Negroni.
 We’ll take two!